balbini/balbini.github.io/README.md

 <snippet>
   <content><![CDATA

-# ${1:Personal Portfolio}
+# Personal Portfolio Project

-# This is my personal portfolio.
+## This is my personal portfolio.
 It shows my knowledge of HTML, CSS, and Javascript.